abpframework/abp/docs/en/Data-Filtering.md

 ````

 * Added a `IsActiveFilterEnabled` property to check if `IIsActive` is enabled or not.
 It internally uses the `IDataFilter` service introduced before.
-* Overrided the `ShouldFilterEntity` and `CreateFilterExpression` method, checked if given entity implements the `IIsActive` interface and combines the expressions if necessary.
+* Overrided the `ShouldFilterEntity` and `CreateFilterExpression` methods, checked if given entity implements the `IIsActive` interface and combines the expressions if necessary.

 ### MongoDB